Running fuel: Tips on how to run and recover

 Do you know your best running fuel?
 Trying to get an idea of the correct kinds of food to eat before and after a run or workout can be a minefield.

-Speaking personally, this is an area in which I have been known to fall down on and one that I hardly ever plan for, as I’m usually more concerned with just getting going, than mulling over what I should be eating afterwards in order to maximise the benefits.
+Speaking personally, this is an area I have been known to fall down on.
+It’s also one I hardly ever plan for, as I’m usually more concerned with just getting going, than mulling over what I should be eating afterwards in order to maximise the benefits.

 Don’t be afraid to experiment

 Different people do best on different foods so it’s best to experiment a bit.
 Find out what kinds of foods are going to help your running performance and recovery the most.

 … but not too heavy